Grand Teton via Upper Exum

 Then, we made our way back to the Lower Saddle.
 Again, I packed the rope and my climbing partner the protection.
 We stopped at the Lower Saddle spring.
 My knee was sore, so I popped a couple Ibuprofen.

 At 3:15pm, we stumbled back to the Lupine Meadows trailhead.
-After breaking down our gear, we headed to Dornan's for some pizza.
+After breaking down our gear, we headed to Dornan's for pizza.

 Up Next for the Grand